GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

 \subsection{VFM-Aligned Self-Supervised Learning}

-The GaussTR framework leverages self-supervised learning by rendering predicted Gaussian features onto source views and aligning rendered features with those extracted from Vision Foundation Models (VFMs).
-This alignment facilitates the learning of generalizable 3D features, bridging the gap between 2D visual inputs and 3D spatial representations.
+GaussTR bridges 2D visual priors and 3D spatial understanding through Gaussian splatting, thus facilitating self-supervised learning of generalizable 3D representations.
+The predicted Gaussian representations are rendered to source views and aligned with features and depth maps extracted from foundation models.
 The Gaussian distribution is described as:

-Here, the covariance matrix $\Sigma$ encodes the spatial extent and orientation of each Gaussian, which consists of scaling factors $S$ and a rotation quaternion $R$:
+Here, the covariance matrix $\Sigma$ encodes the spatial extent and orientation of each Gaussian, which consists of scaling factors $S$ and rotation quaternions $R$:

-To optimize the efficiency of feature splatting, Principal Component Analysis (PCA)~\cite{PCA} is applied for dimensionality reduction.
-Specifically, we decompose the source feature $F$ to obtain the principal component $V_k \in \mathbb{R}^{C_R \times C}$, where $C_R$ represents the reduced feature dimensionality. $F$ and $f_G$ are then projected onto the principal components $V_k$.
+To optimize feature splatting efficiency, Principal Component Analysis (PCA)~\cite{PCA} is applied to reduce the dimensionality of Gaussian features $f_G$.
+Specifically, we decompose the VFM features $F$ to obtain the principal component $V_k \in \mathbb{R}^{C_R \times C}$, where $C_R$ represents the reduced feature dimensionality. $F$ and $f_G$ are then projected onto the principal components $V_k$.

-The rendered feature $\hat{F}$ and depth $\hat{D}$ for each pixel are computed through alpha-blending over all $\mathcal{N}$ overlapping Gaussians, substituting the conventional color terms used in original GS:
+The rendered feature $\hat{F}$ and depth $\hat{D}$ for each pixel are computed by alpha-blending over all Gaussians, replacing the conventional color terms: